stefansundin/aws/cli/README.md

 - cf-validate: Validate a CloudFormation template.
 - cf-diff: Diff a stack against a template file.
 - cf-dump: Download info about a stack (useful to "backup" a stack along with its parameters before you delete it).
+- cf-watch: Watch a stack update in real-time.
+- logs-ls: List all CloudWatch log groups.

 # Usage